 4. Prepare for the SAT.

-So far two FishBoys have take the SAT.
-Neither really wanted to, but was glad he did it.
+So far three FishBoys have take the SAT.
+The first two didn’t really want to, but were glad they did it.
 Each worked through the official SAT-prep book in the months previous.

 One thing that we learned with my eldest son was to be sure to be on track for math.
 I messed up his math sequence in his freshman year by changing curriculum and then switching back.
 This put him behind a year and subsequently not well into Geometry by the time he took the SAT.
 You need geometry for that test!